What Are OSHA Safety Standards?

 If an offshore accident occurs and an employer is found to be in violation of OSHA regulations, they can face serious consequences—including being held liable for all injuries and losses.
 Our offshore injury lawyer can fight on your behalf to help you recover what you’ve lost, including medical costs, long-term health expenses, lost wages, diminished lifetime earnings, and more.
 One of our first tasks when we investigate employers is uncovering any OSHA violations related to the accident.

 OSHA is intended to uphold and protect safe working conditions, as every employee has the right to such an environment.
 To this end, OSHA gives workers the following privileges:

-If an employee notices that their employer is failing in any of these standards, they should immediately notify the Occupational Safety and Health Administration.
+If an employee notices that their employer is failing in any of these standards, they should immediately notify OSHA.
 It could be the difference between life and death for workers.
-It is also important for employees to remember that they have the right to refuse an assignment or task if they feel would be in direct violation of these standards and regulations.
+It is also important for employees to remember that they have the right to refuse an assignment or task if it would be in direct violation of these standards and regulations.

 If your employer’s disregard for OSHA regulations played a role in your accident, call our maritime injury lawyers today!